KushalVenkatesh/recommendation-engine-example/README.md

 This example use the **Spring Boot** application environment, a powerful jump-start into the versatile Spring Java based web application framework.
 With Spring Boot you can build powerful applications with production grade services with little effort - and easily launch and enjoy the enclosed example.
 This example can be translated into other frameworks.

 The **Aerospike** and **MongoDB** are the databases you can use as the storage engines.
 You can choose to use one or both.

-Aerospike is a highly available, low latency NoSQL database that scales linearly - thus easy to run an online service.
-It is an in-memory database optimized to use both DRAM and native Flash.
+**Aerospike** is a highly available, low latency NoSQL database that scales out linearly - thus easy to run an online service.
+It is well suited to this example because it scales both horizontally (out to multiple nodes in a cluster) and vertically being completely multi core and NUMA node aware.
+It  It is an in-memory database optimized to use both DRAM and native Flash.
 Aerospike boasts latencies averaging less than 1 millisecond with well more than 100,000 queries per second per server, with high availability and immediate consistency.

-**Aerospike** is well suited to this example because it scales both horizontally (out to multiple nodes in a cluster) and vertically bing completely multi core and NUMA node aware.
 This is all automatic and zero-touch.

 **MongoDB** has a nice programatic interface and uses a fashionable JSON dialog between client and server.
 We did find some challenges in scaling MongoDB with its approach to clustering and high availability.

 ##What you will build
 This guide will take you through accessing the Github repository containing the project, and creating a simple recommendation service.
 The provided engine will use Similarity Vectors to recommend a product - in the case of the example data set, movies - to a customer.
 The algorithm for this is very elementary, and will provide a starting point for real-time recommendation research, but also will provide recommendations based on the demonstration data provided.

-To provide a recommendation in real-time, you will need a database that can retrieve your data very quickly, because several database requests will be necessary to do the full recommendation.
-If your database is too slow, you will easily find - even over reasonable data sets - that the recommendation time is slow.
+To provide a recommendation in real-time, you will need a database that can retrieve your data very quickly, as several database requests will be necessary to do the full recommendation.
+If your database is too slow, you will find - even over reasonable data sets - that the recommendation time is slow.

 You could try this with any database, in this exercise we will use both the Aerospike NoSQL database  and the MongoDB data base.
 This will allow us to evaluate the merits of both NoSQL databases.

 You will build a service that accepts an HTTP GET request: